Down on the farm:

 their flowers, check the Subscriber Business Links on our Subscriber section

-Seed to Bloom, Loxahatchee: colorful mixed bouquets-whatever is in
+to Bloom, Loxahatchee: colorful mixed bouquets-whatever is in season $10.00

 Namwah bananas (short and plump) from Yagnapurush Farm in

 Loxahatchee.
-(These can look black on the outside and be perfect inside.
+(These can look black on the outside and be white inside.
 I know

-that because I get to take home some ugly ones that no one will buy and slice
+that because I get to take home the ugly ones that no one will buy, so that I

 1 lb. $1.50